godwokenrises/godwoken-doc/versioned_docs/version-1.5(WIP)/integration.md

 | GASLIMIT   | block.gaslimit   | 12,500,000                    | current block’s gas limit          |
 | DIFFICULTY | block.difficulty | 2,500,000,000,000,000         | current block’s difficulty         |

+### Restriction of Memory Usage

+Polyjuice runs EVM on [ckb-vm](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0003-ckb-vm/0003-ckb-vm.md#risc-v-runtime-model).
+EVM has no limit on memory usage, yet EVM has a limit of 1024 on stack depth.
+But, ckb-vm can currently use a maximum of 4MB of memory, of which 3MB is for heap space and 1MB is for stack space.
+For more information, refer to [here](https://github.com/nervosnetwork/riscv-newlib/blob/00c6ae3c481bc62b4ac016b3e86c508cdf2e68d2/libgloss/riscv/sys_sbrk.c#L38-L56).

 ### Others

 - Transaction context

-  - `chain_id` is defined in Godwoken [RollupConfig#chain_id](https://github.com/nervosnetwork/godwoken/blob/a099f2010b212355f5504a8d464b6b70d29640a5/crates/types/schemas/godwoken.mol#L64).
+  - `chain_id` is defined in Godwoken [RollupConfig#chain_id](https://github.com/nervosnetwork/godwoken/blob/v1.5.0/crates/types/schemas/godwoken.mol#L64).
   - the block difficulty is always `2500000000000000`.
   - the gas limit is 12500000 per block, but it is not a transaction-level limit.
 Any transaction can reach the gas limit.
-  - the size limit for contract's return data is [25600B](https://github.com/nervosnetwork/godwoken-scripts/blob/31293d1/c/gw_def.h#L21-L22).
+  - the size limit for contract's return data is [`25KB`](https://github.com/nervosnetwork/godwoken-scripts/blob/31293d1/c/gw_def.h#L21-L22).
-  - the size limit for contract's storage is [25600B](https://github.com/nervosnetwork/godwoken-scripts/blob/31293d1/c/gw_def.h#L21-L22).
+  - the size limit for contract's storage is [`25KB`](https://github.com/nervosnetwork/godwoken-scripts/blob/31293d1/c/gw_def.h#L21-L22).

+- The `transaction.to` MUST be a Contract Address.

-- The `transfer value` can not exceed uint128:MAX.
+- The `transfer value` can not exceed `uint128:MAX`, because the type of [sUDT.amount](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md#sudt-cell) is `uint128`.

 - Pre-compiled contract